- Religion and Philosophy»

 The Parallel Experience

-My interest in agates was revived when about five years ago I was attaching a directional sign to a pole on our gravel road near our home for my granddaughters baby shower, and as I stepped into the ditch something caught my eye.
+My interest in agates was revived when about five years ago I was attaching a directional sign to a pole on our gravel road near our home for my granddaughters baby shower.
+As I stepped into the ditch something caught my eye.
 It was a beautifully banded Lake Superior agate.

 I was surprised to learn that Lake Superior agates can be found as far south as Iowa along what is known as the mid-continental rift also known as the "Broken heart of North America" which begins to the north of the Great Lakes and runs south to Alabama which just so happens to pass right through an area where I live.
 They are predominantly discovered in gravel.
 I have been walking and running on dusty lackluster gravel for several years and never thought to look down for a hidden treasure.
 After discovering my first beauty and learning there was more, the hunt was on.